hack-gpon/hack-gpon.github.io/_ont/ont-tplink-xz000-g3.md

 # Known Bugs

-The ONT randomly crashes when PPPoE connection by a connected router is established.
+The ONT randomly crashes when a PPPoE connection by a connected router is established.

 The GPON serial sometimes temporarily disappears after a crash, preventing the ONT from reaching the O5 operational status.